tmea-farkas/got-hangman/README.md

 # Testing

-The project has gone through continuous testing during development using print messages at every stage.
-Has been tested by several users.
+- The project has gone through continuous testing during development using print messages at every stage.
-It has also been tested by pep8 standards which provided no issues with the code.
+- Has been tested by several users.
+- The code has been put through the C.I.
+Python Linter that gave no errors.

 ## Manual Testing
 |        Feature    Expectation           |     Testing                   |        Result             |      Pass/Fail  |